elasticio/elasticio.github.io/_guides/working-with-ksonnet-on-our-platform.md

 ## Platform Deployment

+In this section we describe how to install, configure the necessary components and get them ready for deploying
 The following repository contains the [KSonnet registry](https://ksonnet.io/docs/concepts#registry) of {{site.data.tenant.name}} platform components.
 To proceed further, please install the [KSonnet CLI](https://github.com/ksonnet/ksonnet/releases).